GeoSamples/SesarToEarthChemWS/readme.md

 This is the Eclipse project description file.

 ## sesar_to_ec_test.xml
-This is xml file using for test.
+This is xml file used for test.

 ## src/com/sesar
 This contains all source code files.